creativenull/poker-game-app/README.md

 + [X] Add admin panel, use a keyboard shortcut
 + [X] Add manipulation of odds
 + [X] Track each round and log to a csv file
++ [ ] Add sessions, being able to distingusih different players
++ [ ] Better algorithm to determine manipulation of odds

 ## Technology Stack
 + React